tdoke/css-basics/responsive-css/week-02/readme.md

 because on flex container, by default align-items is 'stretched'.
 11] a flex item using 'align-self' can override 'align-items' set from the flex container.
 12] a flex item using 'order' can order itself in items display.
+13] 'flex-basis' = its like max-width for flex-items, flex item will not grow beyond this